FusionCache/docs/docs/keyvalue.md

 }
 ```

-Get the session (to check the balance):
+Get the session to get the latest balance:

 ```json
 {